smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 **[TinyIoC][tinyioc] via [Nancy][nancyfx]**

 Lastly, we use Nancy a lot!
-For the simpler application we take advantage of the built in TinyIoC.
+For the simpler applications, we take advantage of the built-in TinyIoC.
 It is simpler than the other Containers.
 So far we have been able to use it exclusively in our applications.
-As our services get bigger it is starting show it's age and more sophisticated configuration is harder.
-As a result we periodically consider updating to one of the other libraries.
+As our services get bigger it is starting to not work as well.
+We have needed to complicate our configuration since more advanced features are not included.
+As a result, we periodically consider switching to one of the other libraries.

 ### More Out of the Box

 These libraries greatly enhance how you can register and resolve components.
-Often these capabilities are connected, features used when registering influence how objects are resolved.
+Often these capabilities are connected; features used when registering influence how objects are resolved.

 They can all wire together classes based on their dependencies.
 You could